KubaRocks/notification-service/README.md

 ### Trade-offs

 `SmsNotifier` is missing.
-Application has interface for it, but didn't have time to proper implement it.
+Application has interface for it, but I didn't have time to proper implement it.
 Also, implementation of `Pushy` is very sketchy.
 I just pasted the code from the docs and tweak it a little just to make it work, but it requires for sure proper implementation.
 I wanted application to react on some event in the system and then send notification to the user.